 You can’t have a resin obsession without using up every drop of resin you’ve mixed.
 That means you should have resin experiments ready to go to use up your leftover resin.

 My favorite is testing something radical to color resin.
 Like spicy paprika.

 Tip 14.
 Give yourself at least double the time you think you need.

 Nothing asks for a resin disaster like rushing through a project.
 Or life, for that matter.
 That means you need to expect the unexpected and be ready to tackle it like the resin boss I know you are.

 I’ve easily learned more from my resin disasters than my successes.
 Of course, that doesn’t mean they were fun.
 Or welcome.
 Or enjoyable at the time.
 But I will tell you, the messier they were, the bigger the learning lesson.
 And besides, when you save them (because you will), here is a list of things you can do with your resin mistakes.

-Which one of these working with resin hacks hits you the most?
-Tell me in the comments.
+Which one of these working with resin tips hits you the most?

 By the way, if you want more help working with resin, I would love to be your resin yoda young padawan.
 I wrote the book, Resin Fundamentals, to help anyone learn the ‘need to know’ details of creating with epoxy resin.
 Buy the book now, and it’s yours to read in minutes.

 P.S.
 If you only read this article because you saw rubber bands and resin, here’s how you make that resin bracelet.

 Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC